Budding Rotorua cricketer meets idols at Black Caps match

 A local Rotorua cricket fan was excited to meet her heroes on Thursday when she joined captains Kane Williamson and Lasith Malinga for the pre-match coin toss on the pitch prior to the Black Caps vs Sri Lanka match at the Bay Oval in Tauranga to decide the batting and bowling order.

-Lilly Madden, 8, who goes to Otonga Primary School in Rotorua, won the ANZ competition to be the Coin Toss kid which involved joining the two team captains on the pitch before the match.
+Lilly Madden, 8, who attends Otonga Primary School in Rotorua, won an ANZ competition to be the coin toss kid, which involved joining the two team captains on the pitch before the match.

 Lilly said it was hard to pick her favourite part because everything was so fun.